Lightweight Transformer Backbone for Medical Object Detection: Experiments and Results

 where A and B are ground-truth bounding boxes and preidcted bounding boxes from models, respectively. $IoU(A,B) \in [0, 1]$.

 In our study, we employ AP, AP50, AP75, APm, and APl as analysis criteria, with AP50 serving as an indicator of model performance.
-Here, AP, AP50 and AP75 denote AP at IoU from 0.5 to 0.9 with step 0.05, IoU equals 0.5 and IoU equals 0.75, respectively.
+Here, AP50 and AP75 counts the samples that have at least 0.5 and 0.75 IoU areas respectively and AP is the average of AP50 to AP90 with step size 5.
 APm and APl are for medium objects with areas $ \in [32^2, 96^2]$ and large objects with areas more than $96^2$.